Track Attack

 Track Attack (stylized as Track Attack!) is a train-themed action game written by Chris Jochumson for the Apple II.
-It was published in 1982 by Broderbund, as was an Atari 8-bit family port by Bill Hooper.
-Track Attack contains both overhead maze levels and side-scrolling platform game levels.
+It was published in 1982 by Broderbund, as was a port for Atari 8-bit computers by Bill Hooper.
+Track Attack contains both overhead maze levels and side-scrolling platform levels.
 In the latter, the player controls a character who runs along the top of a train, performing acrobatic leaps between the cars.
 Jochumson co-authored The Arcade Machine which was released the same year.

 Gameplay

 There are three distinct levels with unique gameplay.
 The first shows a top-down view of overlapping mazes of roads and train tracks.
-The player drives a car attempting to—at places where the tracks and road intersect—jump through boxcars and steal gold.
+The player drives a car attempting to—at places where the tracks and road intersect—jump through boxcars and to steal the gold contained within.
 The second level shows a side view of the train, and the player runs along the top, making aerial somersaults between the cars as the train scrolls horizontally.
 Reaching the locomotive ends the level.
 In the third segment the overhead maze returns, but the player now controls the train, picking up gold along the tracks while avoiding vehicles on the road.